 Academics Plus Workshop Series

-The Academics Plus workshops are designed to help international students transition to a new academic culture and learning environment by providing academic reading, writing, and study strategies, and introducing helpful campus resources.
+The Academics Plus workshops are designed to help students from diverse linguistic backgrounds transition to a new academic culture and learning environment by providing academic reading, writing, and study strategies, and introducing helpful campus resources.
 The hour and a half workshops are an ideal space to discuss academic, language, and cultural topics.

 Dates, times, and locations of workshops are listed below.
 If you have further questions about the Academics Plus series, please email Julianne Reynolds, Associate Director, Office of Learning Resources and Learning Instructor for International Students, at firstname.lastname@example.org.

-Reading primary and secondary sources will enhance your learning and deepen your understanding of the history, theories, and current issues of your field of study.
-However, the amount of assigned reading can sometimes feel overwhelming, especially when English is a second language.
+Reading primary and secondary sources will enhance your learning and deepen your understanding of the history, theories and current issues of your field of study.
+However, the amount of assigned reading can sometimes feel overwhelming, especially when English is not your first language.
 The good news is that there are many pre-, during-, and post-reading strategies you can use to increase your understanding and retention of texts.
 This workshop will address those strategies and teach you how to adapt your strategies for different courses.